 For example, in the first area, your main objective is to not only find all the hidden jigsaw pieces, but you also need to access other areas and then activate the train.
 However, you can’t go to the top of the building as there is no ladder.
 So, upon clicking it, you’re now tasked with finding the remaining rungs so you can construct a new ladder.
 Now, as you look around, you’ll begin to see pieces hidden in plain sight, pieces you may not have noticed before the game asked you to find them.
 If you manage to pick them all up, drag them onto the section which requires them and you’ll gain access to a new room/area.

-The game follows this pattern, presenting you with more and more treasure hunts as the game progresses, broken up with interesting and unique puzzles every now and again. once you’ve finally found all of the jigsaw pieces, solved all the puzzles, and collected and used all the hidden items, the game presents you with a glorious pastime which isn’t as popular as it should be – a jigsaw puzzle utilising the pieces you’ve found!
+The game follows this pattern, presenting you with more and more treasure hunts as the game progresses, broken up with interesting and unique puzzles every now and again. once you’ve finally found all of the jigsaw pieces, solved all the puzzles, and collected and used all the hidden items, the game presents you with a glorious pastime that isn’t as popular as it should be – a jigsaw puzzle utilising the pieces you’ve found!
 However, it’s not just any old jigsaw puzzle, the pieces you find and put back together are actually the next area of the world.
 Once completed, you move onto the exciting new location to rinse and repeat with new puzzles and objects to find.

 So, what are the puzzles like?
 Are they good or are they pants?
 Well, I really enjoyed them.
 Sure, a lot of them are ones we’ve seen before, only with a new aesthetic and presented differently – such as the infamous pipes game, fitting shapes into a box, jigsaws, sliding puzzles, and finding items around the screen to build something.
 However, they all kept me entertained and a few even had me scratching my head a few times.
 With the exception of the building puzzles, all the others are unique and varied enough that you’ll never feel bored or like you’re simply doing the same thing over and over.